The ICON Advantage: We help you sustain and succeed on your own.

 - Offer tool experience and support through knowledge of leading industry tools

-Create a Culture of Sustainable Agility
+Creating a Culture of Sustainable Agility

 ICON's goal is to empower and improve our clients’ own internal coaching organizations by creating a sustainable Agility practice.
 This entails creating an Agile Center of Excellence (CoE) and then building an Internal Coaching Practice within the CoE.

-Creating an Agile Center of Excellence
+Agile Center of Excellence

 What is an Agile CoE?